-The laser driver has an interlock system which is NORMALLY CLOSED and contains a voltage in the cable of 12V or 24V supplied by the safety interface board.
+The laser safety interface module has an interlock system which is NORMALLY CLOSED and contains a voltage in the cable of 12V or 24V supplied by the safety interface board.
 This means if any switch along the interlock chain becomes OPEN, then the circuit will open and the laser will disengage the laser.

 Examples of use of the interlock system include the emergency stop button switch and an enclosure door switch.
-When integrating the laser driver and laser into an OEM machine, all entrances to the machine (enclosure doors) must have an interlock switch in order to be considered compliant with Class 4 laser rules.
-Multiple switches can be added along the chain when integrating the laser driver into OEM machines as long as they are wired in series.
+When integrating the laser safety interface module and laser into an OEM machine, all entrances to the machine (enclosure doors) must have an interlock switch in order to be considered compliant with Class 4 laser rules.
+Multiple switches can be added along the chain when integrating the laser safety interface module into OEM machines as long as they are wired in series.